Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Cleaning rust before final solar installation

 Before we could finish installing the roof rails and panels, we had to treat all the surface rust on the roof.
-There are seams where body sections overlap and are spot welded together, which is a major water leak problem on some vans.
-Also, for our van, it seemed someone had scraped something with low clearance and scratched the paint in some spots.
-So we used a wire wheel to remove the surface rust and sprayed a layer of rust inhibitor.
+There are seams where the body sections overlap and are spot welded together, which is a big water leak problem on some vans.
+Also, for our van, it seemed someone had gone under something with low clearance and scratched the paint in some spots.
+So we used a wire wheel to remove the surface rust and sprayed a coat of rust inhibitor.

-We applied a bead of the same sealant used during the fan mounting, Bostik 70-03, on the seams and smoothed it with our finger.
+We applied a bead of the same sealant used when mounting the fan, Bostik 70-03, on the seams and smoothed it with our finger.
 Since the sealant can be painted, a nice fresh coat of paint should give it a relatively OEM look.

 Rail mounting